Sharatraddi/M2-EmbSys/Project/2_Architecture/README.md

 ### **This is a measurement device which provide precise distance measurement of the vehicles using ultrasonic wave.
 This sensor has transmitter which transmit ultrasonic waves.
 When waves hitting an vehicle, part of their energy reflected back to receiver of the sensor as echo signal, from this distance to the vehicle can be calculated trough the speed of the ultrasonic waves**

-## Special Photo Sensor

-### **This is used to pick up special patterns of frequencies of light that has been coded into the emergency vehichles which emit them onto this sensors which will help then decide to clear the traffic on that lane on priority .**

-## RIFD Sensor
+## Potentiometer

-### **This sensor is used to fine the user who is speeding on the road above the set speed, this will scan the FASTag of the user speeding up and fines him/her and directly cuts the amount form the tag.**
+### **A potentiometer is a type of position sensor.
+They are used to measure displacement in any direction in this project they are used to simulate speeding and approaching vehicles**

 ## Clock